Egochka11/DEVICE-FUSION/README.md

 # DEVICE_FUSION
-A console application that merges mods for GameMaker games that are distributed as .xdelta files.
+A CLI application that merges mods for GameMaker games that are distributed as .xdelta files.

 ## Usage
 First, choose Gaster or non-Gaster mode.